JoshData/python-email-validator/README.md

 A robust email address syntax and deliverability validation library for Python 2.7/3.4+ by [Joshua Tauberer](https://razor.occams.info).

-This library validates that address are of the form `x@y.com`.
-This is the sort of validation you would want for a login form on a website.
+This library validates that a string is of the form `x@y.com`.
+This is the sort of validation you would want for an email-based login form on a website.

 Key features: